StabilityNexus/Bene-FundRaising-EVM-Contracts/README.md

  * /packages/hardhat/contracts

  * [Video Explaining the Bene Fundraising Protocol](https://www.youtube.com/watch?v=HHN31PkUxaU").

- * A frontend to interact with teh deployed contracts is deployed at [https://bene-evm.stability.nexus](https://bene-evm.stability.nexus).
+ * A frontend to interact with the deployed contracts is deployed at [https://bene-evm.stability.nexus](https://bene-evm.stability.nexus).

 ## How it works